kubedb/docs/docs/guides/mariadb/scaling/horizontal-scaling/maxscale.md

 4
 ```

 From all the above outputs we can see that the replicas of the `MaxScale` server is `4`.
-That means we have successfully scaled up the replicas of the MariaDB replicaset.
+That means we have successfully scaled up the replicas of the MaxScale server.

 ### Scale Down Replicas